Allen Organ Company: Electric organs

-GENISYS

-A computer software called GENISYS controls the sound and power panels on the organs.
-GENISYS is seen as the company’s best for sound quality and tone control.
-There is a variety of orchestral and organ tones that can be tuned for an individual’s organ.
-The sound can be modified using a computer program that goes along with the GENISYS interface.

 Museum

 The Allen Organ Company factory building is located at 150 Locust Street in Macungie, Pennsylvania.
-It was originally an air conditioned textile mill that Allen's founder, Jerome Markowitz and Vice President purchased (wisely, along with thousands of acres of vacant land that have been fabulously developed), they renovated the mill and moved organ manufacturing into around 1953.
+It was originally an air conditioned textile mill that Allen's founder, Jerome Markowitz and Vice President purchased, they renovated the mill and moved organ manufacturing into around 1953.
 As the company grew, The International Sales Headquarters was built including Octave Hall (a room with adjustable natural reverb and rotating stage), teaching studios, a recording studio and the adjoining Jerome Markowitz Memorial Museum is located on Route 100.
 In the Museum, you can look at the development of Allen technology from tube analog organs from 1938 to the present, how an organ is made and the history and take tour of the museum.